 Sometime before 1934 — and probably after John's death in 1925 — his children dug and filled the 6.5-acre, 5-foot-deep Munz Lake.
 (Unlike the 123.2-acre Lake Elizabeth and the 21.4-acre Lake Hughes, Munz is man-made.
 Its water comes from wells, rain and runoff, partially from Lake Elizabeth, and it discharges into Lake Hughes.
 As for Munz "Lake" vs. "Lakes": While it might surface in multiple pools, regulatory agencies consider it a single water body.)

 It was around this time that John's descendants established the Munz Lakes Resort.
+The lake was apparently expanded to 26 acres.
 According to L.A.
 County Assessor records, one building that still stands on the property was erected in 1950.
 The signature building, the Locust Tree Grill — located across the street from L.A.
 County Fire Station 78 — undoubtedly predated the 1950 structure, but it was torn down in the early 2000s when actor and philanthropist Paul Newman purchased the property for The Painted Turtle, a nonprofit camp that provides focused activities for chronically ill children.
 The initial camp buildings were erected in 2003, and the camp opened in 2004.